NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 Load Datasets
 -------------

 As mentioned above, the samples we will be using as input files are Bismark coverage files, which need to be collected in a list R object prior to be loaded in *methylKit* using the ``methRead`` function.
-The data files have been uploaded to Uppmax before.
+The data files have been uploaded to Rackham before.
 Important is that you supply sample location, sample IDs and the genome assembly.
 Moreover, you should supply which pipeline was used to produce the input files and a ``treatment`` parameter indicating which sample is "control" or "0" and which is "test" or "1".
 Additionally, you can define a minimum read coverage for CpG sites to be included in the object with ``mincov``.
 Depending on the type of input data, additional parameters are available.

 .. note::
    Don't forget to check ``?methRead`` for more info about parameter options.